-In mid May we invited all local government professionals across the sector to complete a survey - the CULTYR Employee Resilience Scorecard, to see how the sector was responding to the COVID-19 pandemic.
+In early May we invited all local government professionals across the sector to complete a survey - the CULTYR Employee Resilience Scorecard, to see how the sector was responding to the COVID-19 pandemic.
 The scorecard results were received and processed by CATALYSE Pty Ltd an independent consultancy.
 CATALYSE gave back to the local government sector and supported LG Professionals WA with the study on a pro bono basis.
 The survey sought to understand how local government employees were coping and what lessons could be shared to help support one another during the pandemic.

 We would like to say a huge THANK YOU to everyone who participated we had 2236 responses!
 Overwhelmed is an understatement, we even had people asking to complete the survey after it had closed!

-Early results indicate that the local government workforce in Western Australia has shown strength and resilience in response to the COVID-19 pandemic:
+Results indicate that the local government workforce in Western Australia has shown strength and resilience in response to the COVID-19 pandemic:

 - Leaders are helping workers to feel hopeful for their future